sherfert/GTR/README.md

 This experiment reduces PDF files that are classified as malicious according to PDF-scrutinizer.

 1. Navigate to the folder 'gtr'
 2. Run './pdf-loop.sh'.
 This creates JSON files with information for each algoritm in 'gtr/tree-reducer/input/pdf'.
-This will take up to a couple of hours.
+This will take around 1 hour per file.
+3. To gather statistics, run 'node createPDFStats.js'.
+They will be placed in 'gtr/tree-reducer/input/pdf/stats'

 Reducing files with your own oracle